 By fostering inclusivity from a young age, schools contribute to creating a more accepting society.
 Children who grow up in inclusive environments are more likely to advocate for social justice and equality in their communities.

-Inclusive education requires teamwork between educators, parents, and special education professionals.
+Inclusive schooling requires teamwork between educators, parents, and special education professionals.
 This collaboration ensures that every child receives the necessary support, creating a holistic learning environment.

 An inclusive classroom encourages curiosity and continuous learning.
 Students develop a growth mindset, understanding that everyone learns differently and that perseverance and support lead to success.